Austen Riggs Center Announces 2019 Centennial Conference, Addressing The Mental Health Crisis in America

 - Nancy McWilliams, PhD, ABPP, Psychologist, Psychoanalyst, Author, and Visiting Professor at Rutgers University Graduate School of Applied and Professional Psychology

-- Caroline E. Reynolds, JD, Partner at Zuckerman Spaeder, LLC, and Lead Attorney in Wit v.
+- Caroline E. Reynolds, Esq., Partner at Zuckerman Spaeder, LLC, and Plaintiff Counsel for Wit v.
 United Behavioral Health

 For the latest conference news and more details, visit www.austenriggs.org/CentennialConference.
 Limited media passes for the conference are available upon request through the Riggs communications office.